Department of Urology

 • OptilumeTM for urethral strictures

-We are also certified by the European Board of Urology (EBU) as a training center and by the Swiss Medical Association (FMH) as an A1 clinic for full FMH training as a specialist in urology.
+We are also certified by the European Board of Urology (EBU) as a training center, as well as by the Swiss Medical Association (FMH) as an A1 clinic for the full FMH further training to become a specialist in urology.

 Do you have a request?